wcvanvan/FaceDetection/README.md

 # Simple CNN in C++
 The forward propagation part of a CNN written in C++, using the model trained by the library "<a href="https://github.com/ShiqiYu/SimpleCNNbyCPP">SimpleCNNbyCPP</a>" (written by my teacher)

-capable of distinguishing human and landscape photos and giving the reliability of the test
+capable of distinguishing human and landscape photos.

 This simple CNN model contains 3 convolutional layers, 2 max-pooling layers and 1 fully-connected layer.